Analysis: Why Seattle is signing Carlos Hyde, and how the running back corps looks now

-In six of Pete Carroll’s 10 seasons as Seattle’s coach the Seahawks have ranked among the top six in the NFL in the percentage of times they ran the ball — three times the Seahawks were ranked number one.
+In six of Pete Carroll’s 10 seasons with Seattle, the Seahawks have ranked among the top six in the NFL in the percentage of times they ran the ball — three times the Seahawks were tops in the league.

 In four of Carroll’s 10 seasons the Seahawks have ranked 12th or lower in percentage of times they ran the ball, three times in the bottom half.